tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 set on the address lines, the 2 corresponding led rows will be addressed for shifting in data.
 Data is shifted in on the falling edge of CLK. so after setting the address line, we set pixel value for column 0 along with clock, and then we pull the clock low.
 That is pixel 0.
 We now shift in the next pixel and so on 64 times.
-If we have multiple panels we simply continue shifting in data (in 64 column chunks) for as many panels as we have.
+If we have multiple panels we simply continue shifting in data (in 64-column chunks) for as many panels as we have.

 To actually update the panel, we must bring OE (output enable) line high (to disable to display) and toggle the latch pin. data for one row is now latched. we advance the address row lines drop the enable pin low (turn the display on)